Springville in Darlington County, South Carolina — The American South (South Atlantic)

 Erected 2007 by the Darlington County Historical Commission.
 (Marker Number 16-55.)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured John Westfield Lide House (approx. 0.7 miles away); Darlington District Agricultural Society / The Mineral Spring (approx. 2.2 miles away); Grove Hill Cemetery (approx. 2.9 miles away); “Yankee Hill” (approx. 3 miles away); Darlington County Jail (approx. 3 miles away); Darlington Memorial Cemetery (approx. 3.1 miles away); Darlington County Confederate Monument (approx. 3.1 miles away); Darlington County / Darlington County Courthouse (approx. 3.1 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+John Westfield Lide House (approx. 0.7 miles away); Darlington District Agricultural Society / The Mineral Spring (approx. 2.2 miles away); Grove Hill Cemetery (approx. 2.9 miles away); “Yankee Hill” (approx. 3 miles away); Darlington County Jail (approx. 3 miles away); Darlington Memorial Cemetery (approx. 3.1 miles away); Darlington County Confederate Monument (approx. 3.1 miles away); Darlington County / Darlington County Courthouse (approx. 3.1 miles away).

 Also see . . .